 - Sports: football, rugby, hockey, netball, basketball, badminton, gymnastics, tennis etc

 - Cycling and running

+We have some family resources available here.
 We regularly share examples of fun activities on our social media channels.
 Check out @sportrct on Facebook, Twitter and Instagram to take a look!
 We have lots of indoor and outdoor activity ideas on our App, along with instructions and videos.
 Download the FREE Leisure for Life app, add Sport RCT as a club and check it out!

 Community Sport Programme

 With our Community Sport Programme we aim to provide a range of opportunities for all ages and abilities, across Rhondda Cynon Taf.
 The programme below has been developed in partnership with a range of partners including National Governing Bodies and community clubs/groups.
 Some sessions are directly delivered by us, others are delivered by partners that we support.
 Click here for the full programme.

 Community sports clubs